WeCodeMakeCode/circle-best-ext/README.md

-# circle-ext-best
+# circle-ext-best -- A MakeCode Arcade Extension for Manipulating Circles

 This MakeCode Arcade extension provides blocks that create and manipulate circle sprites.
 It is "Best" in a series of similar extensions dubbed good-better-best.
-This extension uses (and includes) a revision of Sprite Data Extension from the Arcade dashboard.
+A program using this extension must also install Arcade Sprite Data Extension from the Arcade dashboard.
+Alternatively, the extension Arcade Sprite Data Extension Revised [Arcade Sprite Data Extension Revised](arcade-sprite-data-revised.md) can be used.

 ## Custom Blocks in circle-ext-best